EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps.md

 ## 'Apps' menu

-The 'Apps' menu provides access to all the apps available to you.
+The 'Apps' menu provides access to **all** of the apps available to you.

 Select an app-specific menu option to access that app.
 The app-specific menu options correspond to the apps available via the 'Jobs' panel.

-To see all apps available to you, select the 'All Apps' option to go to the All Apps page.
+To see all of the apps available to you, select the 'All Apps' option to go to the All Apps page.

 ---

 ## 'Jobs' menu

-The 'Jobs' menu shows all apps available to you.
+The 'Jobs' menu shows **all** of the apps available to you.

 Select an app-specific menu option to access that app.